1300 088 065

 • You must move into the new home as your primary home within 1 year and live there continuously for 6 months.

-In Queensland, the $15,000 First homeowner grant is currently used for brand-new or nearly constructed properties.
+In Queensland, the $15,000 First Homeowner Grant is currently used for brand-new or newly constructed properties.
 So, if you can use the First Home Super Saver Scheme and save up $30,000 over two years, then add that to the $15,000 from the government grant, you’re basically up to $45,000 to put towards your first home!

 Example:

-In the example above, Sabrina has withdrawn funds from her FHSSS to buy vacant land to build a house on.
-The funds from her FHSSS are released on 1st November 2020, and she signs the contract of sale to purchase the land + the contract to build a home on 1st December 2020.
+In the example above, Sabrina has withdrawn funds from her FHSSS to buy vacant land on which to build a house.
+The funds from her FHSSS are released on 1st November 2023, and she signs the contract of sale to purchase the land + the contract to build a home on 1st December 2023.

 Sabrina had never owned property before and planned on living in the home for at least 6 months.
 The value of the new house, including the land, was less than $750,000, and she met the other criteria above, meaning she also qualified for the $15,000 First Home Owner Grant.